Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

     - Dark gray icon (slate-700)
     - Hover state: darker orange background (orange-200)
     - Same functionality as pressing Enter
-  - Close button (X icon) - always visible
 - Input automatically focused when spotlight opens
+- On spotlight open (when NOT in reply mode): Automatically inserts current tab mention with space
 - Enter key submits command (Shift+Enter adds new line)
 - Text styling: medium size, dark text on light/transparent background

 **Content Area (Above Input)**
-- Scrollable region with maximum height constraint
+- Scrollable region with maximum height constraint (max-h-96)
-- Displays one of four views (when a tab is toggled on):
+- Displays one of two views (when a tab is toggled on):
-  1. **Suggestions View**: Example tasks with keyboard shortcuts
-  2. **Chat History View**: List of all task threads
+  1. **Chat History View**: List of all task threads
-  3. **Reply Mode / Thread Detail View**: Individual thread conversation (replaces Chat History view)
+  2. **Reply Mode / Thread Detail View**: Individual thread conversation (replaces Chat History view)
-  4. **Settings View**: Quick settings and extension status
+  3. **Settings View**: Quick settings and extension status
-- **Default state**: Suggestions tab toggled on (shows Suggestions View)
+- **Default state**: No tabs toggled on (content area hidden)
 - **Empty state**: When all tabs are toggled off, content area is not displayed at all
 - Glass morphism continuation for visual consistency